polterguy/polterguy.github.io/tutorials/database/index.md

 ```

 If you want to restrict the columns returned, simply add them up as columns into your SQL.
-However, there exists an even better way, which we refer to as _"semantic SQL generating"_.
+However, there exists an even better method, that we refer to as the _"semantic SQL generator"_.
 This approach completely abstract away the underlaying database vendor,
 and allows you to semantically declare which columns are returned - In addition to your
 where clause, order clause, and paging.
 And what's even better, is that it transparently
-works towards any of your existing Magic database adapters, allowing you to use the
+generates correct SQL towards any of your existing Magic database adapters, allowing you to use the
-same structure for querying SQL Server as you would use to query MySQL - Assuming you
+same structure for querying SQL Server as you would use to query MySQL.
-have the relevant tables and columns in some database in your database type.

 This approach arguably reduces your database type down to a _"configurable property"_
+in your end application, allowing you to serve any database, with the exact same code.
-in your end application.
-Below is an example resulting in the exact same SQL as the
+Below is an example resulting in the same SQL as the above Hyperlambda, except
-above Hyperlambda, except it's using the _"semantic structure"_, instead of raw SQL.
+this time we use the _"semantic structure"_, instead of providing _"raw"_ SQL.

 ```
 mysql.connect:sakila